-(a) Property and equipment
+(b) Property and equipment

-Capital Assets are expensed when they are purchased and are recorded on the balance sheet at their historical cost.
-The net assets invested in the capital assets account represents the historical cost of all capital assets less the principal amount of any debt outstanding on the purchase of the assets.
+Property and equipment are expensed when they are purchased and are recorded on the balance sheet at their historical cost.
+The net assets invested in property and equipment account represents the historical cost of all capital assets less the principal amount of any debt outstanding on the purchase of the assets.

-(b) Financial instruments
+(c) Financial instruments